sarthpathare-stack/aws-iam-deep-labs/README.md

-Hi I am Sarth studying in 9th Grade
+Hi I am Sarth studying in 9th Grader

 This is my first repository that I created to display projects learnt.

 This repository documents my 16-day deep dive into AWS IAM, focused on mastering: